Octopus-Moneycoach/version-has-changed/README.md

 # Version Check Github Action

-**WIP**
-Checks if the version field in a given JSON file has been incremented compared to master.
-Principally for checking on PRs to be merged into master.
+Checks if the version field in a given package.json file has been changed compared to master.
+Useful for CI/CD pipelines where you want to only run a job if the version has changed.

 ## Usage: